Harry Wilson (businessman): Fundraising for Republican candidates

 In 2012, Wilson raised funds for the unsuccessful campaigns of Republican candidates Matt Doheny for Congress and Wendy Long for the United States Senate.

 Potential 2018 campaign for Governor of New York

 Wilson considered running for governor in the 2018 New York gubernatorial race against incumbent Andrew Cuomo, and had vowed to spend $10 million of his own money on the campaign.
 Though he was regarded as a favorite by some Republican leaders, in December 2017, he announced his decision not to run, as he did not want to spend the time away from his family.

 2022 campaign for Governor of New York

 In January 2022, the New York Post reported that Wilson was considering running for governor in the 2022 election.

 Wilson announced his candidacy for governor of New York on February 22, 2022.
 Fox News reported that Wilson would invest $12 million of his own money in the race, and that he would release an immediate statewide advertising blitz.

-Wilson is slated to face three other candidates in the Republican gubernatorial primary.
+Wilson faced three other candidates in the Republican gubernatorial primary.